rickellis/Arch-Linux-Install-Guide/README.md

 # Installing Arch Linux on a LUKS Encrypted Drive using LVM booting with UEFI

+This document describes my preferred way to install Arch Linux.

+* LUKS allows full disk encryption.
+* LVM (Logical Volume Management) is a more flexible way to set up a hard drive, as it allows partitions to be dynamically resized.
+* UEFI is the modern replacement for Legacy BIOS.

+---

 ## Pre-flight Notes

 All references to disk nodes in this document are shown as: